-What to serve a vegetarian guest at a "braai" (South African barbeque)?
-After all, barbequed meat is the essence of a "braai".
-The good news is that vegetarians don't have to settle for second best at a "braai", because a baked butternut served with spicy peanut sauce is a meal fit for a king, as either a main or side dish.
+Vegetarians don't have to feel left out at a braai (South African barbeque), because a baked butternut served with spicy peanut sauce is a meal fit for a king, as a main or side dish.

 Marietjie was introduced to West-African peanut sauce on an overland-safari with a few vegetarians.
 She was so impressed that she considered becoming a vegetarian herself.

 Serves 2 to 3 as a main dish and 5 to 6 as a side dish.

 - 1 tablespoon (15 ml) peeled and grated fresh ginger

 - 1 teaspoon (5 ml) cinnamon